Providence Plantation in Charlotte in Mecklenburg County, North Carolina — The American South (South Atlantic)

 Erected 1919 by National Society, Colonial Dames of America.

 Location.
 35° 4.293′ N, 80° 46.304′ W. Marker is in Charlotte, North Carolina, in Mecklenburg County.
 It is in Providence Plantation.
-Marker is on Providence Church Lane, 0.1 miles Providence Road (North Carolina Highway 16), on the left when traveling south.
+It is on Providence Church Lane 0.1 miles Providence Road (North Carolina Highway 16), on the left when traveling south.
 Marker is at the entrance to the church cemetery.
 Touch for map.
 Marker is at or near this postal address: 10146 Providence Church Ln, Charlotte NC 28270, United States of America.
 Touch for directions.

 Also see . . .

 1. Our Rich History.
-Providence Presbyterian Church came to life from the influx of Ulster Scots to the American ‘promised land’ in the 1700s, a group of people shaped by faith and the idea of a new frontier.
+Providence Presbyterian Church came to life from the influx of Ulster Scots to the American promised land in the 1700s, a group of people shaped by faith and the idea of a new frontier.
 (Providence Presbyterian Church) (Submitted on December 12, 2023, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.)

 2. Providence Presbyterian Church and Cemetery (PDF).
 National Register of Historic Places nomination for the church and cemetery, which were listed in 1982.
 (Prepared by Davyd Foard Hood and Jim Sumner; via National Archives) (Submitted on December 12, 2023, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.)